For information on proposing a certificate, see this page: https://clas.uiowa.edu/faculty/undergraduate-certificates-0

 High School Students

 Students in high school who wish to apply to the University as a non-degree seeking student must have a cumulative grade-point average (GPA) of 3.50 or higher with the GPA reported each semester to Admissions.

 Note: High school students will declare two programs of study, the High School program of study (POS) and the specific certificate POS so that the students may be tracked and offered advising for the certificate.

 Transfer work will not be evaluated by Admissions for certificates nor will these courses or credits be added to the student’s record or degree audit by Admissions.

 Students who have completed a requirement for a certificate at another institution and have proof of their accomplishment may request a waiver of the requirement from the department or unit offering the certificate.
 The department will notify the Graduation Analysis of the waiver.

 The administrative home of the certificate sets the number of transfer credits accepted for a certificate.
-The College recommends that transfer credit should be limited to 3 s.h. as is the case for minors.
+The College recommends that transfer credit should be limited to 6 s.h.

 Transcripts and Transfer GPAs Once Admitted